 The fair value is the amount for which an asset could be exchanged, or a liability settled, between knowledgeable, willing parties in an arm's length transaction.
-Underlying the definition of fair value is the presumption that the Company is a going concern without any intention or need to liquidate, curtail materially the scale of its operations or undertake a transaction on adverse terms.
+Underlying the definition of fair value is the presumption that the Group is a going concern without any intention or need to liquidate, curtail materially the scale of its operations or undertake a transaction on adverse terms.

-In the opinion of management, the estimated fair values of financial assets and financial liabilities at the statement of financial position date were not materially different from their carrying values.
+In the opinion of management, the estimated fair value of financial assets and financial liabilities (cash on hand and at banks, premiums receivable, receivables and other assets, reinsurance assets and accounts payable and accrued liabilities) at the consolidated statement of financial position date were not materially different from their carrying values due to their short term nature.